 - Building elevations for any exterior change

-Inclusionary Zoning requires that a certain percentage of units in a new development or a substantial rehabilitation that expands an existing building set aside affordable units in exchange for a bonus density.
+Inclusionary Zoning requires that a certain percentage of dwelling units in a new development or a substantial expansion of an existing building set aside affordable units in exchange for a bonus density.
 The goals of the program are to create mixed-income neighborhoods; produce affordable housing for a diverse labor force; seek equitable growth of new residents; and increase homeownership opportunities for low and moderate income levels.

 The program was developed pursuant to the authority set forth in § 107 of the Inclusionary Zoning Implementation Amendment Act of 2006, effective March 14, 2007 (D.C.
 Law 16-275; D.C.
 Official Code § 6-1041.07) and Mayor's Order 2008-59, dated April 2, 2008.
-These documents mandate the adoption of a new Chapter 22 entitled "Inclusionary Zoning Implementation" of Title 14 (Housing) of the District of Columbia Municipal Regulations.
+These documents mandate the adoption of a entitled "Inclusionary Zoning Implementation" of Title 14 (Housing) of the District of Columbia Municipal Regulations.
+In the Zoning Regulations please refer to 11 DCMR C-10.

 For more information check with the Department of Housing and Community Development (DHCD).